Hansel and Gretel believes in educational equity. The young person’s future, as well as that of our society, requires no less.

 Honored to receive teaching awards and recognitions throughout his career, his greatest honor is the quiet, knowing smile of the student who, when challenging himself/herself beyond that which was imagined, accomplishes.
 For the author, the transcendent power of learning originates in those moments.

 Together with an exceptionally skilled and abundantly generous team, the author is designing a unique and powerful educational technology, The Purple Pen.
-Through a cloud-based platform for blended learning, The Purple Pen facilitates a unique and dynamic approach to Design • Learn • Evaluate.
+Through a cloud-based platform for blended learning, The Purple Pen facilitates a unique and dynamic approach to Design • Teach/Learn • Evaluate.
 Stay tuned.